 Purpose: To explore and assess awareness of and attitudes toward "undetectable equals untransmittable" (U=U) and associations with social-ecological factors among minority women.
 Population: Ethnic minority women 18 years and older residing in the El Paso, TX, US - Juarez, Mexico border region.
 Methods: A cross-sectional convergent parallel mixed methods study using in-depth interviews and a survey instrument was conducted among a purposive sample.
 Thematic analysis was done on qualitative data, and descriptive, bivariate and binary logistic regression analyses were done on quantitative data.
 Results: The majority of the participants (66.7% interviewees and 50.7% survey) were Hispanic, in their early-mid thirties, and had a substance use disorder (SUD).
 The interviewees' awareness of U equals U was low (23.8%) but high among survey participants (69.2%).
 Five major themes related to U equals U unawareness, awareness, discrepant beliefs and behaviors, positive attitudes, and stigma and discrimination resulted from interviews.
 Statistically significant odds of 1) believing in the accuracy of U equals U was found with HIV test, perceived HIV transmission risk with U = U, belief in HIV treatment as prevention (TasP), and community trust in U equals U; 2) perceiving no risk of HIV transmission with U = U was found with alcohol SUD, belief in the accuracy of U = U, and belief in the efficacy of HIV treatment among community members of same cultural background; and 3) engaging in condomless sex with U equals U was found with beliefs in TasP and whether people got along in their neighborhood.
 Conclusion: Both types of data showed low levels of belief in U equals U, high perceptions of HIV transmission risk, and strong unwillingness to engage in condomless sex with U equals U among racial/ethnic minority women in the border region.
 An integrated HIV testing service with education about TasP and U = U may increase this population's acceptance and trust in the efficacy of U = U.

-Thimbriel, Roberta M, "Exploration and Analysis of Attitudes and Determinants Toward Undetectable Equals Untransmittable (U=U) Among Minority Women" (2022).
-ETD Collection for University of Texas, El Paso.
-AAI29999849.
+Thimbriel, Roberta Marie, "Exploration And Analysis Of Attitudes And Determinants Toward Undetectable Equals Untransmittable (u=u) Among Minority Women" (2022).
+Open Access Theses & Dissertations.
+3739.